KatherineMichel/creating-a-steakhouse-website-using-wordpress/deployment.md

 * Created special Apache server configuration via SSH and nano to enable upload of larger premium theme
 * Used local environment to test WordPress before implementing in host environment
 * Used Google Canary Chrome for device simulation for testing; also crowdsourced device testing
+* Use Yoast SEO Plugin, Google XML Sitemaps Generator Plugin and Google Webmaster for search indexing

 Digital Ocean Specs